mongodb-developer/Google-Cloud-Sentiment-Chef/README.md

 # Generative AI Sentiment Analysis and Summarization

-This is a demo of a customer service chatbot using Generative AI through Google Cloud's Vertex AI PaLM APIs.
-The app also leverages MongoDB Atlas Search to look for relevant answers in a MongoDB Atlas database.
-Finally, the app can detect dissatisfied customers with sentiment analysis.
+This is a demo of a customer service chatbot using Generative AI through Google's Gemini model.

 ## Quickstart